eddmann/eddmann.github.io/_posts/2019/2019-05-03-building-a-flag-guessing-game-using-react-hooks.md

 };
 ```

-When the game is started (or all flags exhausted) we reset the `flags` state to a shuffled ordering of the provided listing.
+When the game is started (or all flags are exhausted) we reset the `flags` state to a shuffled ordering of the provided listing.
 In the case of the `flags` initial state, we only wish to shuffle the provided flags once at the beginning (not wastefully on each render).
-To do this we wrap the behaviour in a function which ensures that the operation is only called when required during the components lifecycle.
+To do this, we wrap the behaviour in a function which ensures that the operation is only called when required during the component's lifecycle.
-From here, based on the decision made within the `AnswerBox` component, we update the user's attempts/score accordingly.
+From here, based on the decision made within the `AnswerBox` component, we update the user's attempts and score accordingly.

 Finally, we are able to compose all these pieces together into a [`src/index.js`](https://github.com/eddmann/fun-with-flags/blob/master/src/index.js) entry point.